MechanicalRock/mechanicalrock.github.io/_posts/2022-07-12-replace-circular-loaders-with-skeletons.md

 ![Screenshot showing a demo NextJS app rendering in order from top to bottom the 'Client Fetch' page title, some random static text, then the Credit Card Summary section which details the final content layout we need to create skeletons from](/img/skeleton-loaders/screenshot-credit-card-summary.png)

 Our task is to create a skeleton for the "Credit Card Summary" cards.
-The goal is to style the skeleton close enough to the design so there are no suprises when the content renders.
+The goal is to style the skeleton close enough to the design so there are no surprises when the content renders.

 > I will be using [MUI's Skeleton component](https://mui.com/material-ui/react-skeleton/) to construct our new `<CreditCardSkeleton> component`.
 MUI's Skeleton component expose 3 variants: Text, Circular, Rectangle.